-It’s that time of the year again, so enjoy our First Impressions of the fall anime season that just started~
+It’s that time of the year again, so enjoy our Final Thoughts on the fall anime season that just came to an end~